 Importance of reading time

-After one has gone through the reading time, it is time for writing.
-Candidates are given forty minutes to respond to the task, formulating a letter that satisfies all of the requirements.
+After you have gone through the case notes carefully, it is time to start writing your OET letter.
+Candidates are given 40 minutes to respond to the task, formulating a letter that satisfies all of the requirements.
 The letter is written in the answer booklet and the allotted amount of time is enough to complete the task, as well as go over their work once more.
 Nevertheless, some planning is required to know exactly how many paragraphs you are going to write and what information to be included in each paragraph.

 The letter should record all essential pieces of information, including the treatment the patient has benefitted from so far.
 Moreover, as one is writing a referral letter, one has to include the issues meant to be addressed by the healthcare professional in question.
 This is also called discharge plan or ongoing care.
 The case notes contain a lot of useful details but also information that is meant to be confusing or superfluous, so attention should be paid whereas such matters are concerned.